Equivariant Robotics:

 Best Poster Award

-To encourage contributions, we will present a Best Poster Award to one of the contributions (to be judged by invited speakers and perhaps other senior researchers), with a monetary prize supported by the IEEE RAS TC's on "Algorithms for Planning and Control of Robot Motion" and "Computer & Robot Vision".
+To encourage contributions, we will present a Best Poster Award (to be judged by invited speakers and perhaps other senior researchers), with a monetary prize funded by the IEEE RAS TC on "Computer & Robot Vision".

 Organizers